tappinganalytics/NLP/README.md

 # NLP
-Use NLP to extract features from bodybuilding.com forum article titles and classify them into 8 muscle groups.
-Train the data with XGboost and Tensorflow.
+Use NLP to extract features from EXRX.net exercise information and classify them into 8 muscle groups.
+Train the data with XGboost, Word2Vec, and Tensorflow.

 ## Data
 [bodybuilding](https://bodybuilding.com) web crawler